2023 Supersport 300 World Championship

-The 2023 Supersport 300 World Championship will be the seventh season of the Supersport 300 World Championship. Álvaro Díaz was world champion in this class last year.
+The 2023 Supersport 300 World Championship was the seventh season of the Supersport 300 World Championship. Álvaro Díaz was world champion in this class last year.

+The championship was won by Jeffrey Buis at the Portuguese round.
+The Dutchman who created WorldSSP300 history with his second title.

-Race calendar
+Race calendar and results

 The provisional 2023 season calendar was announced on 8 November 2022.
 It was then updated on 28 February 2023 to announce the fourth round at Imola Circuit on 14–16 July.